Exponential family measurement error models for single-cell CRISPR screens: Abstract

 \section{Abstract}

-{CRISPR genome engineering and single-cell RNA sequencing have transformed biological discovery.
+{CRISPR genome engineering and single-cell RNA sequencing have accelerated biological discovery.
 Single-cell CRISPR screens unite these two technologies, linking genetic perturbations in individual cells to changes in gene expression and illuminating regulatory networks underlying diseases.
-Despite their promise, single-cell CRISPR screens present substantial statistical challenges.
+Despite their promise, single-cell CRISPR screens present considerable statistical challenges.
 We demonstrate through theoretical and real data analyses that a standard method for estimation and inference in single-cell CRISPR screens --``thresholded regression'' -- exhibits attenuation bias and a bias-variance tradeoff as a function of an intrinsic, challenging-to-select tuning parameter.
 To overcome these difficulties, we introduce GLM-EIV (``GLM-based errors-in-variables''), a new method for single-cell CRISPR screen analysis.
 GLM-EIV extends the classical errors-in-variables model to responses and noisy predictors that are exponential family-distributed and potentially impacted by the same set of confounding variables.
 We develop a computational infrastructure to deploy GLM-EIV across hundreds of processors on clouds (e.g., Microsoft Azure) and high-performance clusters.
-Leveraging this infrastructure, we apply GLM-EIV to analyze two recent, large-scale, single-cell CRISPR screen datasets, yielding several novel insights.}{Cloud computing, genome engineering, GLM, GWAS, latent variable model}
+Leveraging this infrastructure, we apply GLM-EIV to analyze two recent, large-scale, single-cell CRISPR screen datasets, yielding several new insights.}{CRISPR, single-cell, GLM, mixture model, cloud computing}